qorelanguage/qore-vscode/README.md

 **qore-vscode** is an extension for Visual Studio Code adding [Qore](http://qore.org/) language support.

+## Version 0.8.4 (2023-11-18)

+- fixed bugs when there were UNIX socket files in directories to be scanned

 ## Version 0.8.3 (2023-11-15)

 - fixed bugs in the Qore Language Server when there are unreadable files in the directory to be scanned